-In Investments, we have implemented an ESG framework to assess our portfolio that calculates a discrete ESG score for all our corporate and municipal bond holdings (covering approximately 80% of our total bond portfolio as of the fourth quarter 2022).
+In Investments, we have implemented an ESG framework to assess our portfolio that calculates a discrete ESG score for all our corporate and municipal bond holdings (covering approximately 80% of our total bond portfolio as of the fourth quarter 2023).
 The ESG score in high transition risk sectors is based on information collected on the companies we hold in our portfolio, such as emissions, energy usage, emissions reduction targets, climate transition plans, TCFD disclosures, etc. and is used to guide investment decisions.

-In 2022, the Investments team conducted internal carbon scoring that evaluates both gross emissions and carbon intensity for 70% of our public corporate holdings.
+In 2023, our Investments team conducted internal carbon scoring that evaluates both gross emissions and carbon intensity for 70% of our public corporate holdings.
 The scoring process leveraged existing data available in a portfolio management system we currently utilize.
 As additional public data becomes available and/or scoring methodologies on non-covered assets are standardized, particularly for municipal bonds and structured investments, we will consider other options for this assessment and update our disclosures accordingly.

-Describe the organization's processes for managing climate-related risks (CDP C2.1, C2.2, C-FS2.2d, C-FS2.2e)
+Describe the organization's processes for managing climate-related risks

 Genworth utilizes a "three lines of defense" risk management model.
-The first line of defense includes the Operations, Investments, and Facilities teams as they have primary accountability for the underlying risks.
-The first line is responsible for identifying, managing, and mitigating risks.
+The first line of defense represents a coordinated effort with mutual reinforcement roles across the organization.
 The second line of defense is comprised of the Risk, Legal, and Compliance teams.
 These teams assist the first line in assessing exposure and in ensuring remediation plans and appropriate regulatory reporting is in place where required.
 The third line is our Internal Audit team which is responsible for reviewing processes and control effectiveness and reporting any material deficiencies to management.